AmplitudeAudio/doc-sdk/docs/api/engine/Fader/index.md

 !!! function "static FaderInstance&#42; Construct(const AmString&amp; name)"

-    Creates a new instance of the the Fader with the given name
+    Creates a new instance of the the fader with the given name and returns its pointer.

+    !!! note
-             * and returns its pointer.
-The returned pointer should be deleted using Fader::Destruct().
+         The returned pointer should be deleted using [`Destruct()`.](#Destruct)

     :material-location-enter: **Parameter** `name`
-    :    The name of the Fader.
+    :    The name of the fader.

     :material-keyboard-return: **Return**
-    :    The Fader with the given name, or NULL if none.
+    :    The fader with the given name, or `nullptr` if none.